 In the career development phase, you hear the terms resume and curriculum vitae (CV) all the time.
 However, it is not easy to chalk out differences between a CV and resume most of the time.
 The Curriculum Vitae is a Latin phrase that means course of life, while résumé is a French word that means summary.
-You may also get confused while using each document type.
+You may also confuse while using each document type.
 A significant number of people often use CV as a synonym for resume and vice versa.

-Difference Of Content Between A CV And A Resume:
+Difference Of Content

 - Full name